KatherineMichel/digital-commonplace/README.md

 https://twitter.com/TwitterEng/status/1278733305190342656 | Twitter Engineering on Twitter: "We’re starting with a set of words we want to move away from using in favor of more inclusive language, such as: https://t.co/6SMGd9celn" / Twitter https://www.cnet.com/news/twitter-engineers-replace-racially-loaded-tech-terms-like-master-slave/ | Twitter engineers replacing racially loaded tech terms like 'master,' 'slave' - CNET

+Twitter
+Site case study
+https://twitter.com/boo/status/1290711745913208832 | bruce falck() 🦗 on Twitter: "Here is more on how we decomposed Twitter's monolithic AdServer.
+A monumental effort by an amazing team which will have a big impact our #velocity and ability to innovate" / Twitter

 http://www.collaborativefund.com/blog

 https://search.firstround.com/lists | Explore Lists | First Search - The best tactical advice in tech